Macjutsu/super/README.md

 ## Installation

+__Version 2.x Compatibility__

+There are so many new features in `super` 2.x that any existing scripts, Configuration Profiles, or other workflows designed for `super` 1.x are not compatible with `super` 2.x.
+Plese review the [change log](https://github.com/Macjutsu/super/blob/main/CHANGELOG.md) and `sudo super --help`!

 __To install and run locally:__

-1. Make sure the S.U.P.E.R.M.A.N. script (named just `super`) has appropriate execute permissions and then run it like any other local management script: `sudo /wherever/the/heck/you/downloaded/super --help`
+1. Make sure the S.U.P.E.R.M.A.N. script (named just `super`) has appropriate execute permissions and then run it like any other local management script: `sudo /wherever/the/heck/you/downloaded/super --usage`
-2. The super script automatically installs itself (and various other accoutrements) anytime it's ran from outside its working folder, which is defaulted to /Library/Management/super.
+2. The `super` script automatically installs itself (and various other accoutrements) anytime it's ran from outside its working folder, which is defaulted to /Library/Management/super.
 3. There's no step three.
-After self-installation, super automatically restarts itself with your previously specified options and, if necessary, creates a LaunchDaemon to keep things going.
+After self-installation, `super` automatically restarts itself using your previously specified options.
+Further, depending on your options, `super` may create a LaunchDeamon to keep itself running.

 __To deploy via Jamf Pro:__

-1. Create a new Policy adding just the super script as-is.
+1. Create a new Policy adding the `super` script as-is, you don't need to modify it for most workflows.
-2. Add to the Policy a configuration for: Files and Processes > Execute Command > `/Library/Management/super/super --bunch-of-options --go-here`
+2. If you only want to install `super` for testing, then use a single script Parameter Value of `--usage`.
+Alternately, you can specify multiple `super` options in the script Parameter Value fields, but only one option per field.
+Thus, you are limited to a total of 8 options with this method.
+Consider using a [Configuration Profile](https://github.com/Macjutsu/super/blob/main/All_Managed_Options_com.macjutsu.super.plist) for setting more options.
 3. There's "basically" no step three (besides running the Policy).
-The super script automatically installs itself then restarts via LaunchDaemon, thus freeing the jamf agent to get on with other things.
+When run via Jamf Pro `super` automatically installs itself (and various other accoutrements) and then restarts itself using the options from the Parameter Values.
+Further, depending on your options, `super` may create a LaunchDeamon to keep itself running.

 ## General Usage

 Wiki coming soon!
+No, really!
+I was just waiting to finalize `super` 2.x...
 Until then use: `sudo super --help`

+You can also join the conversation at the [Mac Admins Foundation Slack](https://www.macadmins.org) in channel [#super](slack://channel?team={T04QVKUQG}&id={C03LKQ8EN2C}).